Güldür Güldür Show

 Güldür Güldür Show is a Turkish entertainment television program produced by BKM, hosted by iconic comedian Kemal Sunal's son Ali Sunal.
 First episodes were broadcast on FOX.
 It has been broadcast on Show TV since then.

 The children version of the show is called Güldüy Güldüy and it was hosted by Kemal Sunal's daughter Ezo Sunal and directed by Tuğçe Soysop.

 Ali Sunal and his crew discuss different topics from their perspective of life in the episodes in this show.
 The stories are mostly about the way of the life in Turkey, especially the life in Istanbul.
 It is a Turkish modern life comedy.

+As of 18 July 2026, the program has 447 episodes consisting of 13 seasons.